NFA42/Portfolio/Elk-Stack-Project/README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-Command to Restart: systemctl restart ssh
+- Command to Restart: systemctl restart ssh
+- Command to see all installed services: systemctl list-units  --type=service